hempworks/nft-maker-js/README.md

 - The ability to define trait layers but have them excluded from the final JSON metadata.
 This is good for layers that are not unique between individual NFTs.
+- The ability to have traits which are not visible and only included in the metadata.
 - The ability to define incompatible layers (e.g. This type of mouth doesn't work with this beard).